-NVMM-aware File Systems.
-A number of file systems have been proposed to optimize for NVMM.
-BPFS [13] uses shadow paging techniques and 8-byte atomic updates to provide fast and consistent updates.
-However, BPFS doesn't support mmap and relies on a hardware approach (epochs) to support data persistence and ordering.
+Persistent Memory File Systems.
+For byte-addressable NVMM, a number of file systems have been proposed.
+BPFS (Condit et al. 2009) uses shadow paging techniques and 8byte atomic updates to provide fast and consistent updates.
+However, BPFS doesn't support mmap and relies on a hard-ware approach (epochs) to support data persistence and ordering.
 While HiNFS is not optimized for mmap I/O, it still supports direct mmap access.
-PMFS [18] is a light-weight file system that is optimized for persistent memory, it avoids the block layer and eliminates the copy overheads by enabling applications to access persistent memory directly.
-Similar to PMFS's direct access policy, DAX [6, 7] is a kernel patch that can support traditional ext4 file system for bypassing the OS page cache and direct access to memory-like storage.
-However, all above three file systems do not take into account NVMM's slow write operations, and direct access to NVMM for all file operations leads to suboptimal system performance.
+PMFS (Dulloor et al. 2014) is a light-weight file system that is optimized for persistent memory, it avoids the block layer and eliminates the copy overheads by enabling applications to access persistent memory directly.
+Similar to PMFS's direct access policy, DAX (DAX 2014; EXT 2014) is a kernel patch that can support traditional ext4 file system for bypassing the OS page cache and direct access to memory-like storage.
+However, all three file systems discussed above do not take into account NVMM's slow write operations, and direct access to NVMM for all file operations leads to suboptimal system performance.
 In contrast, HiNFS buffers the lazy-persistent writes in the DRAM buffer, which can hide the long NVMM write latency, thereby improving the performance.

-SCMFS [49] leverages the OS VMM to reduce the complexity of the file system.
-Aerie [47] provides flexible file system interfaces to reduce the hierarchical file system abstraction.
+SCMFS (Wu and Reddy 2011) leverages the OS VMM to reduce the complexity of the file system.
+Aerie (Volos et al. 2014) provides flexible file system interfaces to reduce the hierarchical file system abstraction.
 Both SCMFS and Aerie focus on reducing the software overheads.
 However, based on our analysis, only in cases of metadata-intensive workloads or workloads with a small mean I/O size can the software overheads become relatively more significant than the storage access overheads.
 HiNFS, in contrast, focuses on reducing the storage access overheads (i.e., copy overheads) for data-intensive workloads.